sm11963/XcodeUniversalSearch/README.md

 This is useful if searching with a query which requires wrapping in double qoutes.
 For example, see "Sourcegraph literal" url template in [the screenshot](#xcodeuniversalsearch).

+#### Export / Import configuration

+You can export and import your configuration as a JSON file.
+This allows you to backup or share your configurations.
+For example, the configuration used in [the screenshot](#xcodeuniversalsearch) is this [example_config.json](resources/example_config.json).

 ### Setup key bindings

 1. Launch Xcode.